JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/insights-dashboards.md

 1. Import prebuilt Insights Dashboards
 2. Create your own custom Insight dashboard

-JupiterOne Insights app allows users to build reporting dashboards using J1QL queries.
+The J1 Insights app allows you to build reporting dashboards using J1QL queries.

 Each dashboard can be configured as either a Team board that is shared with other account users or a Personal board for the individual user.